crowja/acca/README.md

 Acca assesses a simple assertion (a statement and its contrapositive) for identifying potentially causal relationships.
 A statement of the form x => y is scored as S(x => y) := prob(y | x) prob(~x | ~y) with the conditional probabilities estimated from a set of data.
-A values of S near unity is viewed as an indictor of a good candidate for a causally-related assertion.
+A value of S near unity is viewed as an indicator of a good candidate for a causally-related assertion.